-The results of our study presented the frequency and morphometrical features of the variable OAH.
+The results of our study presented the frequency and morphometrical features of the variable olecranon aperture of the humerus.
 The prevalence of 10% is comparable to other populations and indicates that the knowledge of this variable opening should not be neglected in preoperative planning and choosing an adequate surgical approach, as well as in interpretation of radiological findings.
 Our morphometric analysis found no relation between the presence of the olecranon aperture and robusticity of the humerus.
 In addition, our data contribute to the recent morphological, biomechanical, forensic, and anthropological studies, although etiological factors regarding this anatomical variant still remain uncertain.